By: Susan Bohrer DVM, CVA, Certified in Food Therapy

 Home cooking meals is the best option- for all of us.
 You can rotate ingredients and you know the quality of the ingredients you are using. (you would think twice if you say the poor quality ingredients that is ok to put in commercial dog food at pet food factories).

-To learn more about how to home cook for your dog, schedule an appointment with a TCVM (Traditional Chinese Veterinary Medicine) practitioner who practices Food Therapy in your area.
+To learn more about how to home cook for your dog, schedule an appointment with a TCVM (Traditional Chinese Veterinary Medicine) practitioner who practices Food Therapy or check out our Home Cooking Blog.

 Thanks for your interest, email me any questions of comments